University College, Oxford: Other connections

 Although not members of University College, the scientists Robert Boyle (sometimes described as the "first modern chemist") and his assistant (Robert Hooke, architect, biologist, discoverer of cells) lived in Deep Hall (then owned by Christ Church and now the site of the Shelley Memorial).
 The former made a contribution to the completion of University College's current Hall in the mid-17th century.

 Samuel Johnson (author of A Dictionary of the English Language and a member of Pembroke College) was a frequent visitor to the Senior Common Room at University College during the 18th century.

+William Beveridge (social reformer and author of the Beveridge Report) was Master of the college from 1937 to 1945.

+One of Dame Maggie Smith's earliest performances was a 1953 production of He Who Gets Slapped produced by the college's dramatic society, the University College Players.

 Publications

-The college produces a number of regular publications, especially for alumni.
+The college produces a number of regular publications for college members.

 University College Record

 The University College Record is the annual magazine sent to alumni of the college each autumn.
 The magazine provides college news on clubs and societies such as the University College Players and the Devas Club, as well as academic performance and prizes.
 News about and obituaries of former students are included at the end of each issue.

 Editors have included Peter Bayley and Leslie Mitchell.